NinoNonikashvili/php-bootcamp-week-1/README.md

 ## Overview
-- this is a one-page project where user can enter his/her information(name, last name, image) and the program validates it and outputs back to the screen. the ideas that were taken in mind during building process are:
+- this is a one-page project where user can enter his/her information(name, last name, image).the program validates the data and outputs it back to the screen. the ideas that were taken in mind during building process are:
     1. avoiding code duplication - I tried to create separate files for reusable codes.
-    2. security issues - I have used post method for deleting items to minimize the risk of sql injection.
-    3. PDO - I have used PDO to communicate with the database.

 ### Screenshot